Thomascountz/Thomascountz.github.io_old/_portfolio/2_project.md

 ...
 {% endhighlight %}
 <br>
 Led by these tests, I had to figure out what kind of controllers and models I would need, and then then begin to write tests for those too.
-I obviously didn't complete the test suite before I began coding anything at all, but because I was familiar with the sessions login pattern, thanks to Hartl's book, I was able to gently guide myself through the TDD process.
+I didn't complete the entire test suite before I began coding anything at all, but because I was familiar with the sessions-login pattern, thanks to Hartl's book, I was able to gently guide myself through the TDD process.
 <br>
 <br>
 Continuing through the process, I had my wireframe, user stories, and integration specs guiding me to a well-tested MVP.
 That last part is what was most important to me.
 It was tempting to add features here and there, but the development process stayed on track thanks to the groundwork that was laid before I even typed <code>$ rails new</code>.